timescale/docs/mst/saml-okta-mst.md

 # Set up authentication

-Security Assertion Markup Language (SAML) is a standard for exchanging authentication and authorization data between an identity provider and a service provider.
+SAML (security assertion markup language) is a standard for exchanging authentication and authorization data between an identity provider and a service provider.
 You can operate it with MST so that you and your collaborators can use your company's favorite authentication service.